Funding Opportunities for Prospective Students

 If you are a veteran, active duty service member or dependent of either, you may be eligible for financial aid through the U.S. Department of Veteran Affairs.
 The Office of Military and Veteran Student Services can help you navigate programs like the Montgomery GI Bill and the Post-9/11 GI Bill to obtain support for your graduate program.

-Graduate Assistanships (GA) / Graduate Research Assistanships (GRA)
+- Graduate Assistantships (GA) / Graduate Research Assistantships (GRA)

-Academic departments select Graduate Assistants (GAs) and Graduate Research Assistanships (GRAs).
+Academic departments select Graduate Assistants (GAs) and Graduate Research Assistantships (GRAs), and they are usually appointed during the admission process.
 These positions are limited and not available in all departments.
 Interested candidates should indicate their interest in a GA position on their admission application, if applicable.
-Students can also contact their program’s DGS for more information about being a GA in a future term.
+Students can also contact their program’s director of graduate studies (DGS) for more information about being a GA in a future term.

 International students who are required to submit English proficiency scores must achieve a minimum TOEFL of 100 (IELTS overall of 7.0 with no individual score below 6.0) in order to be considered for a GA position.
 GRAs and Fellows are not required to have a TOEFL higher than the minimum for their program, but note that awards do not cover EAP (English for Academic Purposes) coursework.
 Students who were waived out of providing test scores for the English language requirement in the application are eligible.
 Current GW students who have successfully completed EAP (English for Academic Purposes) in a prior term are also eligible.
 If you are offered a GA or GRA award and you are in the US on a visa, you must be on an appropriate visa (F-1) to accept the award.
 If you are not on an F-1 visa, please contact your visa sponsor, as GW will request written permission from your sponsor to serve.
 This may not be possible depending upon your visa type.